Phase Object Reconstruction for 4D-STEM using Deep Learning: Results Discussion

-By comparing the reconstructed images from the Au crystal and $SrTiO_3$, one would notice that SSB recovers contrast differences between objects of higher spatial frequency, such as different types of atomic columns, but for long range features that is induced by e.g. thickness variation, it fails to present such information in the result.
+By comparing the reconstructed images from the \ce{Au} crystal and \ce{SrTiO3}, one would notice that SSB recovers contrast of higher spatial frequencies, such as the intensity and shape of atomic columns, but it does not recover long range features induced by e.g. thickness variation.
 This is due to the band-pass nature of the method \citep{yang2015efficient, o2021contrast}.
 Long range features are build with low frequency components, and thus for reconstruction methods that filter out, or cannot utilize signals that fall in the low frequency end, these features are lost.
-For the CNN reconstruction, the object patches are extremely localized due to the weighting function.
-However, the offset given to each object contains accumulated information from all the previous patches, and thus preserves the long range features.
-In summary, through these comparisons, it is clear that the resulting phase image of the proposed reconstruction method, despite derived from the POA, is capable of reflecting the projected potential of a thicker sample, and that this ability is not targeted to any particular range of spatial frequencies.
+For the CNN reconstruction, the object patches are also localized and no information beyond one probe position away are shared among the prediction of the exit wave.
+Therefore, the existence of long range contrast variation can only be attributed to a good prediction accuracy of the CNN.